gharials/dev-path/docs/internet-web/web-pages.md

 A server has a URL for receiving the form data.
 The URL is set in the `action` attribute (e.g., `<form action="/submit">`) of the form.
 Additionally, the request method (either `GET` or `POST`) can also be set with the `method` attribute (e.g., `<form action="/submit" method="POST">`).
 When a user submits the form, the browser sends an HTTP request to the `action` URL with the form fields included in the request body.

-??? info "How the form `action` attribute works"
+#### How the form `action` attribute works

 If a URL is set in the form `action` attribute, browser sends a request to the URL after submit is clicked and shows the response on browser.

 If no URL is set in the form `action` attribute, browser sends a request to the form URL itself.
 For example, if `http://localhost:5500/form.html` is the form URL, and no `action` attribute is set in the form, browser redirects to `http://localhost:5500/form.html` again on form submission.

-    **Exercise**
+??? question "Hands-on exercise: understand `action` attribute values"

     * Create a simple form without an `action` attribute.
     * Fill out the form and observe the requests in the network tab in browser developer console.